 Allergy and Immunology/Sleep Medicine/Radiation Oncology Month (Includes Microsurgery)

 During this rotation, you will work in the outpatient clinic as well as see inpatient consultations under the supervision of the faculty in the Division of Allergy and Immunology in the Department of Medicine.
-Allergy rotation consists of one month working in the Allergy and Immunology clinics at UW Hospital and Clinics and the VA Hospital.
-Time is also spent in the Pediatric Allergy Clinic at UW Hospital.
+Allergy rotation consists of several weeks working in the Allergy and Immunology clinics at UW Hospital and Clinics and the VA Hospital.
+Time is also spent in the Pediatric Allergy Clinic.

 During this month, you’ll see a variety of patients with allergic upper and lower respiratory problems.
 You’ll learn to manage such disorders as rhinitis, sinusitis, and asthma, all with a particular emphasis on pharmacotherapy.
 Each week, topics of relevance to allergy — with an occasional overlap to otolaryngology — are discussed, such as the approach to a patient with chronic steroid-dependent asthma and sinusitis.
 You also learn the intradermal and scratch test application and interpretation.
 The value and benefits of immunotherapy are also discussed, along with patient selection for this type of treatment.